xMoAlaa7/Mo_Portfolio/README.md

 </p>

 ### Tier 1 Technical Support (June 2024 - Present) (Full-Time)
+- AWS Architecture and Systems Administration
+  - Provisioning and maintenance of AWS services using Terraform, ensuring a consistent and scalable infrastructure across multiple environments that follow the AWS Well-Architected Framework.
   - Conducting research and implementing software and system solutions based on defined requirements.
+- Monitoring and Backup Management
   - Creation of PRTG sensors and managing systems via resolution of errors and warnings resulting from said sensors.
   - Administering and overseeing backups on Veeam backup server.
+- Tech Support, Access & Asset Management
   - Provide technical support for customers by resolving tickets on Jira and documenting resolution steps on Confluence for later use.
   - Overseeing user access by updating access matrices for tenants within asset management systems.
   - Ensuring consistency between deployed systems on vSphere and their corresponding assets on Asset Management for Jira.

 ## Go Partners
 <p align="center">